lorieldridge/hello-world/README.md

 # hello-world
-automatic memore
+automatic memory
-I am a graphic designer intereested in learning about front-end development
+I am a graphic designer interested in learning about front-end development